apache/ignite/modules/yardstick/README.txt

 you to measure performance of various Apache Ignite components and modules.

 The documentation below describes how to execute and configure already assembled benchmarks.
-If you need to add new benchmarks or build existing one then refer to instruction from `DEVNOTES.txt`.
+If you need to add new benchmarks or build existing one then refer to instruction from `DEVNOTES.txt` in source directory.

 Visit Yardstick Repository (https://github.com/gridgain/yardstick) for detailed information in regards resulting graphs generation and how the frameworks works.